semaphoreci/docs/docs/security/open-id-connect.md

 The Unique ID of the JWT token.
 Example: `2s557dchalv2mv76kk000el1`.

 #### branch
-The name of the branch on which job is running.
+The name of the branch on which the job is running.
+If the job was triggered by a Pull Request, then the value is the target branch of the Pull Request that triggered that job.
 Example: `main`.

+#### pr_branch
+The name of the source branch of the Pull Request which triggered a job.
+Example: `feature-branch`.

 #### pr
-The name of the Pull Request for which the token was issued.
-Example: `PR #12: Update YAML`.
+The number of the Pull Request for which the token was issued.
+Example: `123`.

 #### ref
 The full git reference for which the token was issued.
 Example: `refs/heads/main`.

+#### ref_type
+The type of git reference that triggered the job.
+Possible values: `branch`, `tag`, or `pull-request`.

 #### tag
 The name of the git tag for which the token was issued.
 Example: `v1.0.0`.